CDCgov/data-exchange-upload/docs/Release Notes/DEX Upload Release Notes - Version 2.1.1.md

 ## New Features
 - Info endpoint.
 This is a new HTTP endpoint where authenticated users can send a GET request to /upload/info/{uploadID} and get a response containing metadata about the file that was uploaded.
 The uploadID path parameter is the unique ID given back by our service when an upload is complete.
 - Health check endpoint.
-This is a new HTTP endpoint where users authenticated users can send a GET request to /upload/health and check the overall health of the Upload API service, and the other critical services that it depends on.
+This is a new HTTP endpoint where authenticated users can send a GET request to /upload/health and check the overall health of the Upload API service, and the other critical services that it depends on.

 ## Reporting Team
 - DEX Upload Team Distribution List - dexuploadapi@cdc.gov